Domingos Passos: Prison and deportation

 Passos's intense activism made him one of the most persecuted anarchists by the authorities.
 After the tenentista revolt of Copacana Fort in July 1922, O Trabalho, the Civil Construction Workers Union journal in which Passos was an active collaborator, was closed by the repression like many other anarchist and labor periodicals.
 In 1923, under police persecution, Passos resigned the Civil Construction Workers Union Executive Committee and left to help the local unions of Paraná, but returned to Rio in time to help refound the anarchist Rio de Janeiro Workers' Federation (FORJ).
-Following the Paulista Revolt of 1924, in which some labor leaders took part, the Brazilian Congress declared a state of siege for sixty days in the Federal Capital, the state of Rio de Janeiro, and the state São Paulo, authorizing the President Artur Bernardes to extend it to other states.
+Following the São Paulo Revolt of 1924, in which some labor leaders took part, the Brazilian Congress declared a state of siege for sixty days in the Federal Capital, the state of Rio de Janeiro, and the state São Paulo, authorizing the President Artur Bernardes to extend it to other states.
 Rio de Janeiro police arrested Passos and other anarchists who gathered the night that the São Paulo revolt broke out.
 The repression closed unions and labor periodicals.
 Dozens of anarchists and syndicalists were jailed or deported.

 Domingos Passos remained twenty days jailed at the Central Police Station before being sent to the prison ship Campos, anchored at the Guanabara Bay.
 He remained three months at the prison ship, chopping the rust of the ship's hull.
 Passos was transferred to Comandante Vasconcellos and deported to the penal colony of Clevelândia do Norte, on the border with French Guiana, alongside other anarchist activists, rebel soldiers, beggars, procurers, and thieves.
 The prisoners worked nine hours a day without payment and were housed in sheds.
 Those without housing slept under the floorboards or under the trees, subject to humidity, reptiles, centipedes, mosquitoes, and rats.
 In three months, many prisoners already had contracted malaria, shigellosis, or beriberi.
 Passos himself contracted malaria.
 As the Simões Lopes Hospital filled, Passos described the new auxiliary infirmary as "the terror of the deportees" and a fast track to the cemetery.